Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

     instance to hold the content, so the management site will have nowhere to put it.
 You will need to complete the next lab before you will be able to use this.

-## Part 4: Create Azure AD B2C Directory for Public Site and Mobile API
+## Part 4: Create Azure AD B2C Directory for the Public Site and Mobile API

-The directory you created in the preceding parts secures access to the Azure Kit management site.
+The directory you created in the preceding parts secures access to the management site.
 If a new user is to gain access to the site, someone with administrator privileges for the tenant must add them.
-This is exactly what we want for the management site - it shouldn't be open to anyone who discovers the URL.
+This is exactly what you want for the management site - it shouldn't be open to anyone who discovers the URL.
 But this is not a suitable approach for the main site.

 The main site is designed to be open to all.
-In fact, it doesn't need authentication at all - it can be used entirely anonymously.
-However, in one of the later labs (the SQL Server lab), you will add a feature in which the user can opt in to (and back out of) receiving email notifications of site updates.
-For that to work, we need some way of authenticating users - we can't just let someone type in any old email address and trust that it's valid.
-So although we won't force all users to log in, we will need them to authenticate if they want to receive emails, and manage the settings for that.
+In fact, it doesn't need authentication, it can be used entirely anonymously.
+However, in one of the later labs (the [SQL Server](Lab5-SqlServer.md "SQL Server lab") lab), you will add a feature in which the user can opt-in to (and back out of) receiving email notifications related to site updates.
+For that to work, you need some way of authenticating users.
+You can't just let someone type in any old email address and trust that it's valid.
+So although you won't force all users to log in, you will need them to authenticate if they want to receive emails, and manage the settings for that feature.

-Fortunately, Azure AD can still help us.
-We can create a different kind of tenant: a *B2C* (Business to Consumer) tenant.
+Fortunately, Azure AD can still help you.
+You can create a different kind of tenant: a *B2C* (Business to Consumer) tenant.
 You may recall there was a checkbox for this when you created the tenant earlier.
 If you select this option, the tenant behaves quite differently.
-Instead of allowing in only those users explicitly added by a tenant adminstrator, you can configure a B2C tenant to allow in any user at all.
+Instead of allowing in only those users explicitly added by a tenant administrator, you can configure a B2C tenant to allow in any user at all.
 AAD still requires them to authenticate, but there are a few ways it can do this.
 You can configure it to allow anyone with a Microsoft Account (formerly called a Live ID) to log in.
-You can also enable login through Google, Facebook, LinkedIn, or Amazon accounts.
+You can also enable log in through Google, Facebook, LinkedIn, or Amazon accounts.
-Furthermore, Azure AD can authenticate users directly through their email address - if you enable this, users will be able to enter an email address, and it will send an email containing a verification link to enable them to prove that they own the email address.
+Furthermore, Azure AD can authenticate users directly through their email address, if you enable this.
+Users will be able to enter an email address, and it will send an email containing a verification link to allow them to prove that they own the email address.

-1. Go to the Azure management site (not the portal) at [https://manage.windowsazure.com/](https://manage.windowsazure.com/) and as with earlier in this lab, scroll down through the icons on the left to find the **Active Directory** entry, which is near the bottom.
+1. Go to the Azure management site (not the portal) at [https://manage.windowsazure.com/](https://manage.windowsazure.com/) and as you did earlier in this lab, scroll down through the icons on the left to find the **Active Directory** entry, which is near the bottom.

     ![Active Directory icon and label](media/ManagementSiteAd.png)